 Rwanda is a country located in East and Central Africa.
-It is boarded by Burundi, Tanzania, Uganda and Democratic Republic of Congo.
+It is boarded by Burundi, Tanzania, Uganda, and the Democratic Republic of Congo.
 The country is elevated and it’s covered in mountains in the western part of the country and savannah in the eastern part.
 The climate of Rwanda is moderate to subtropical having two dry seasons and two rainy seasons each year.
 Rwanda is quite a stable, safe landlocked country.

 Mention Rwanda to anyone with a small measure of geopolitical conscience, and they’ll no doubt recall images of the horrific genocide that brutalized this tiny country in 1994.
-But since those dark days a miraculous transformation has been wrought and today the country is one of tribal unity, political stability and a promising future. —–Lonely Planet-
+But since those dark days a miraculous transformation has been wrought and today the country is one of tribal unity, political stability, and a promising future. —–Lonely Planet-

 Attractions in Rwanda